furax124/KillSwitch_Network/Readme.md

    cd KillSwitch_Network
    go build -o KillSwitch_Network.exe -ldflags -H=windowsgui
    ```

 ## Utility

-If a Stealer tries to steal your data, you can quickly disable all network connections using the Alt+N hotkey.
+- If a Stealer tries to steal your data, you can quickly disable all network connections using the Alt+N hotkey.
 This will prevent the Stealer from sending your data to their server.

+## Program Startup with Admin rights

+Create a Scheduled Task to trigger at log on.

+In the Create Task dialog, select the following:
+- General (tab), Run with highest privileges
+- Triggers (tab), New (button), Begin the task, At log on

+(Copie and Pasted from stack overflow i was lazy to explain it)